ikakara/example-react5-navigation/README.md

 ## TBDs

 - I18N/L10N - If you can get iOS, Android and Web for free, why not translations?
-- LinkingConfiguration (expo-links) - nice to have for the web version

 ## Further Learning